morsedev/aws-cloud-practitioner-topics/README.md

 - Neptune
 	- Graph DB (Managed)
 - RedShift
+	- Data Warehouse Service
 	- Columnar DB
 	- Petabyte warehouse
 ElastiCache
-	- Redis or
+	- Redis or Memcached
-	- Memcached

 ## Provisioning
 - .. is the allocation or creation of resources and services to a customer